OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

     After you complete the wizard, the generator will create the project and install supporting Node components.

-4. Navigate to the root folder of the web application project.
+2. Navigate to the root folder of the project.

     ```bash
     cd "My Office Add-in"